Prehistoric sea monsters of the Mesozoic

 • the terrifying, snake-like mosasaurs

-I love these creatures because of the lessons they teach about evolution.
+I love these animals because of the lessons they teach about evolution.
 It’s easy to see how similar selective pressures (the benefits of being sleek and streamlined in the water; the advantages of having a long snout for snapping up fish) gave rise to similar adaptations in prehistoric sea monsters and modern-day marine mammals.
 At the same time, some of the Mesozoic forms were weirdly and wonderfully unique.

 Reign of the Sea Dragons